Vinegar Hill Camp

 |Children (under 12 years, per week)||$20.00 each|

-These are paid at the signposted caravan near the gate, and a receipt and council wristband are issued.
+These are usually paid at the signposted caravan near the gate, and a receipt and council wristband are issued, however due to C19 tracking, in 2020 the Council requires prior registration and payment [click here].

 The Council provides portaloos, glass recycling, and trash skips, all-genders toilet and lockable (cold) shower blocks at the southern (gay) and northern (family) ends of camp.
 These are mobility accessible but the southern end block is up a rise on lawn (cane and crutches users usually manage ok, but some wheelchair users may struggle).
 There are fresh water taps outside the toilet blocks.
 There are also security and Police stationed near the gate for new years eve.